BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

 AAATCCTGGGCGTATCAGACCGCTGCCGAGCGTTTGCTTTGGTACCGCCTGCGTGATCGGCGTCCCCCC/àùbä';ç3cC
 ¦Å¼OÈ’LäÖ’sëmôzÒÒ${–-ÃêFY;+ã}:ãž0}%ÂZDÅì9D‹Rž÷D×ç°:âñÆó²9h‰ÐžæK¼ë™XÕJK¥·—(ü7¢]ÃÆ
 Ño5®o&ÇDçJ^ÃŒZòsÀš‹Ü´†ü¿ÄŒ—xÎ—¸¬µ»?à=Of±)2?îP3ñLapÈëY_{DŸm)ã}ž[Êº„ódMÅbóSl¤ÌŽÑ‚¼
 Óh+¶\Éz½/­Z¹â²kgfSû%äÖÿzvŽ#?69éhÎÔøK×‰Êí¨/4ŠSVfÍõÔûÁÒ&½ûE÷kÑ²:k ÷yxÙgH2/ÂžQ,[@ûIß
 €|Ë²Ï2,ôCÆ
 ~~~
 {: .output}

 ### FASTA file processing

-The simplicity of FASTA file makes it a good target for learing text processing
+The simplicity of FASTA file makes it a good target for learning text processing
 for beginner bioinformaticians.
 To be clear, there are plethora of tools and
 programs that can be used to achieve all kinds of processing
 (such as filtration, editing, metadata computation, etc.).
 Rather, the objective of this section is to learn to do those processing
-by ownself.
+by writing your own code.

 There are many tools which can be achieve same processing steps.
 In this section, we will use a powerful text processing utility called `awk`,
-which is available by default in all modern unix systems.
+which is available by default in all modern UNIX systems.

 ## Processing a file in `awk`